pseudotexan/spicemanager-tutorial/docs/source/index.rst

 Welcome to Spicewrapper's documentation!
 ===================================

 **Spicewrapper** is a python library containing a variety of convenience functions for NGSpice.
-These include:
+These include

 - Optimization: specify which netlist parameters you want to vary to achieve a given outcome from the simulation.